 “I’ve been lucky enough to read three of the resources in this series – consistently engaging, humorous, easy to read and well-graded.
 I am genuinely trying to hold back the praise with this one – these are top notch resources.”

-The Silly Shakespeare for Students series of plays simplifies the famous tragedy without dumbing it down.
-It’s perfect for introducing students to the Bard and helping English Language Learners practice speaking and oracy skills while grappling with the classics.
+The Silly Shakespeare for Students series of plays simplifies the texts of the famous plays without dumbing them down.
+They’re perfect for introducing students to the Bard and helping English Language Learners practice speaking and oracy skills while grappling with the classics.

 Looking for something different for drama club, student theater, or speaking class?
 Want to spice up your literature or reading class and give students a new appreciation for Shakespeare?
 This is the series for you.